PENGLU-WashU/IMC_Denoise/README.md

 - Tensorflow 2.2.0
 - Keras 2.3.1
 - NVIDIA GPU (24 GB Memory) + CUDA
+- We run all the codes in a Anaconda Powershell Prompt

 ### Installation
 - Create a virtual environment and install tensorflow-gpu and keras.